SODO station (Sound Transit): Station layout

 SODO station consists of two 400 ft at-grade side platforms, located 160 ft north of the station's entrance at South Lander Street.
 The station includes the largest bicycle facility in the Link light rail system, with 64 covered spaces at a bicycle parking station and bicycle locker with 32 spaces adjacent to the nearby SODO Trail.

 SODO station also houses a free-standing art installation as part of the "STart" program, which allocates a percentage of project construction funds to art projects to be used in stations.
 Located at east side of the station entrance, Michael Davis's Made in USA consists of a 24 ft by 14 ft archway that is made of an oversized try square, spirit level, and carpenter pencil, installed in August 2005 to honor the industrial heritage of SoDo.
 The plaza also includes seating made of sliced steel I-beams and a cog, with cast bronze replicas of workbench tools soldered onto the granite tops; the seating is meant to humanize the industrial environment, illustrating the process of transforming ideas and raw materials into a completed project.

-The station's pictogram, an anvil, represents the industrial heritage of the SODO area.
-It was created by Christian French as part of the Stellar Connections series and its points represent nearby destinations, including the Starbucks Center, the Link railyard, Rainier Brewery, and the Beacon Hill Tunnel.
+The station's former pictogram, an anvil, recalled the industrial history of the SODO area.
+It was created by Christian French as part of the Stellar Connections series and its points represented nearby destinations, including the Starbucks Center, the Link railyard, Rainier Brewery, and the Beacon Hill Tunnel.
+The pictogram series was retired in 2024 and replaced by station numbers.